 WTI has declined 10 percent in 2012 as a U.S. shale boom deepened the glut at Cushing, Oklahoma, America’s biggest storage hub.
 That has left it at an average $17.44 below Brent this year, compared with a premium of about 95 cents in the 10 years through 2010.
 Brent, the benchmark grade for more than half the world’s crude, has risen 1.5 percent this year.

-Goldman Sachs Group Inc. (GS) yesterday increased its three- month forecast for Brent oil’s premium to WTI by $10 a barrel after a Bloomberg report that the upgrade of the largest crude unit at BP Plc (BP/)’s Whiting refinery was delayed.
+Goldman Sachs Group Inc. (GS:US) yesterday increased its three- month forecast for Brent oil’s premium to WTI by $10 a barrel after a Bloomberg report that the upgrade of the largest crude unit at BP Plc (BP/)’s Whiting refinery was delayed.

 House members and senators won’t vote on the end-of-year budget issues until after Christmas, giving them less than a week to reach agreement to avert a budget crisis.
 To get a tax- and-spending deal, Boehner must gain enough support from Republicans to keep control of his party while relying on Democrats for the votes needed to send any measure to President Barack Obama.